andrewthomas9/travel-app-angular/README.md

 ## Live Demo 🌐

-Check out the live demo of the Travel Agency App [here](https://fifus17.github.io/Travel-Agency-App/).
+Check out the live demo of the Travel App [here](https://fifus17.github.io/Travel-Agency-App/).
 To access trips view you need to be logged in.

 ## Screenshots 📷